elmtree-askmo/cloudcannon-app/content/faq.md

         How can I get quickTakes for pre-recorded lectures (like youtube videos)?
       answer: >-
-        To record a non-live lecture (such as a Youtube video or audio lecture) we have a work-around while we develop the ability to insert a video/audio URL.
+        <p>To record a non-live lecture (such as a Youtube video or audio
+        lecture) we have a work-around while we develop the ability to insert a video/audio URL.
 You'll need to have another (second) device such as a computer - one for playing the pre-recorded lecture and one for using QuickTakes.
-We recommend downloading the QuickTakes app to your phone (available in both Apple App Store and Google Play Store).
-Launch the QuickTakes app and press record keeping the phone near your computer where you are playing the pre-recorded online audio.
-End the recording when the online audio is over and you should get a QuickTake returned to you.
+Download the QuickTakes app to your phone (available in both Apple App Store and Google Play Store).
+Launch the QuickTakes app on your mobile device and press record keeping the phone near your computer where you are playing the pre-recorded online audio.
+End the recording when the online audio is over and you’ll get a QuickTake returned to you.</p>
     - question: Can I listen to the lecture I recorded to receive a QuickTake?
       answer: >-
         While we do make recordings, those recordings are fed into an AI-engine